 What is the best portable RV solar panel?

 If you don’t want to comparison shop and simply want to know what’s the best portable panel for any travel trailer or camper, we recommend the Renogy panels as the best mix of quality and value.
-If money is no object, go with the Zamp panels.
+If money is no object, or your camper comes with a Zamp connector from the factory, go with the Zamp panels.

 Benefits of Portable Solar Panels